 - Don’t touch the head of someone, even a child, because it is considered as an offense.
 For Cambodian people, the head is the noblest part of the human body.

 - It will cause great offence to criticize their King and the royal family.

 - As in all Asian countries, don’t get angry but keep calm.
 It is very badly seen to raise one’s voice or be menacing.
 This kind of behavior makes someone lose face to a Cambodian, and it will create resentment towards you.

 - When you eat, avoid pricking your chopsticks vertically in a bowl of rice, as it is a reminder of the incense burnt in temples in memory of ancestors.

 - If you use a toothpick, hide your mouth with the hand — we don’t have to see your teeth.

 - To blow your nose in public is offensive to the Cambodian people.

 - Don’t invite anybody to join you by making a sign with the palm of your hand upward as it is likened to a sexual invitation.

-Although there are some tourist area’s that are used to western behavior remember once you leave these area’s it is important to respect the local customs.
-If you follow the above simple rules and advice you will have an amazing experience and be treated with respect by the local people you interact with.
+Although there are some tourist areas that are used to Western behavior, remember that, once you leave these areas, it is important to respect the local customs.
+If you follow the above simple rules and advice, you will have an amazing experience and be treated with respect by the local people you interact with.